akshaymattoo/react-vite-mui-supabase-template/README.md

 - To install playwright run `npm init playwright@latest`.
 - This will create necessary folders and configurations for the project.
 - To test run `npx playwright test`.
 If you would have selected github actions true then it would run test for every push.
 The info can be found in the `Actions` tab of your github project.
+- It gives an option to see/download the reports.

 # Coming
 - Stripe Integration